saichandglobal/ssss/.gitlab/issue_templates/onboarding_template.md

     1. [ ] N: submit a fix to an alert in the runbooks (or submit a new one).
     1. [ ] N: after having the MR merged, run `chef-client` in prometheus to enable the new alert.
 1. [ ] **Chef:**
-    1. [ ] O: add the new production engineer as a 'developer' on [chef-repo](https://ops.gitlab.net/gitlab-cookbooks/chef-repo)
+    1. [ ] O: add the new production engineer as a 'developer' on [ops chef-repo](https://ops.gitlab.net/gitlab-cookbooks/chef-repo)
+    1. [ ] O: add the new production engineer as a 'maintainer' on  [.com chef-repo](https://gitlab.com/gitlab-cookbooks/chef-repo)
     1. [ ] N: clone the [chef-repo](https://ops.gitlab.net/gitlab-cookbooks/chef-repo) and run `bundle install` to install all the dependencies
     1. [ ] N: chef-repo repository contains a lot of useful materials.
 You don't need to read all of them, just look at a few examples and be aware that they are here:
         1. [ ] chef server installation [docs](https://ops.gitlab.net/gitlab-cookbooks/chef-repo/blob/master/doc/set-up-chef-server.md)